openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

     Update** in the Imports plugin start page.)
 5. Select **Upload Update** and upload your file.
 (It says 'update', but this is how you import new things too.)
-6. A table should load in your browser showing you the data, before you import it.
+6. A table will load in your browser showing you the data, before you import it.
 If everything looks good, select **Import**.

 > [!TIP]